zrajm/baremark/README.md

 **Forgetting the `/g` flag on the regex.** – If you forget this flag, your regex will only be applied once.
 This is very seldom the right choice and can lead to some hand-to-find errors.
-(Though, for a counterexample look at the `baremarkHeaders` rule above.)
+(Though, for a counterexample, look at the `baremarkHeaders` extension above.)

-**Each regex is applied to the *whole* of the Markdown source.** – Thus, for inline elements, you need to make *extra* sure that you allow exactly *one newline* to match inside your Markdown tag, but never *two newlines after each other* (or your tag will match across paragraph borders).
+**Each regex is applied to the *whole* of the Markdown source.** – Thus, for inline elements, you need to make *sure* that you allow single newlines to match inside your Markdown element, but never *two newlines after each other* (or your element will match across paragraph borders).
 The rule for `**bold**`, for example, look like this:

 ```
 [/(\*\*|__)(\n?(.+\n)*?.*?)\1/g,'<b>$2</b>']